Shoggomo/bundestags_protocol_toc_converter/README.md

 # Bundestags protocol TOS converter

+> **Note**: This script currently was only tested with the protocols of the 18.
+Wahlperiode.

 This tool converts the table of contents of a Bundestags protocol PDF file in their new XML format.

 All protocols, that are sure to work are already converted and provided in the `xml_output` folder.